Tanker or speedboat?

 The book ‘Logistik - die unterschätzte Zukunftsindustrie’ (Logistics – the underrated future industry) was published by Springer Fachverlag.

 GO!
-Express & Logistics is Germany’s largest unaffiliated provider of express and courier services.
-The worldwide partner network was established in 1984 and currently includes over 100 GO! stations in Germany and Europe.
-Highly qualified employees and couriers transport more than 7 million shipments per year.
+Express & Logistics is Europe’s largest independent provider of express and courier services.
+The global partner network was established in 1984 and currently comprises over 100 GO! stations in Europe.
+Around 1,400 employees and 1,700 drivers and couriers work every day to enable the transport of more than 8 shipments per year (2020)